octo-brainWash/file-extraction/README.md

 ### API Reference

-#### `parseCompoundFile(content: string): Promise<EmbeddedFile[]>`
+#### `parseCompoundFile(filePath: string): Promise<EmbeddedFile[]>`
-Parses a compound archive file and returns an array of embedded file objects.
+Streaming parser for memory-efficient processing of compound archive files.

 **Parameters:**
-- `content`: The raw content of the archive file as a string
+- `filePath`: Path to the compound archive file

 **Returns:**
 - Promise resolving to an array of `EmbeddedFile` objects

 **Throws:**
-- Error if content is invalid or missing required markers
+- Error if file is inaccessible or format is invalid

+**Benefits:**
+- Constant memory usage (~10MB regardless of file size)
+- Can handle files larger than available RAM
+- Optimal performance for both small and large files
+- No file size limitations
+- Memory overflow protection

 #### `extractFilesToDisk(files: EmbeddedFile[], outputDir?: string): Promise<void>`
 Extracts embedded files to the specified directory.